nsienicki/College-Player-Projection/README.md

 1. NBA Game Histroical Box Score data and corresponding Player Identification helper data can be found at this link on Kaggle: https://www.kaggle.com/datasets/eoinamoore/historical-nba-data-and-player-box-scores
 2. Download PlayerStatistics.csv and Players.csv and place them in the data folder
 3. Once the data is in the proper location, open and run the nba_players_season_avgs.ipynb Jupyter Notebook
 4. This notebook will create three csv files: player_avgs_2008-2025.csv, player_best_games.csv, and player_best_seasons.csv

-## Entity Resolution

 ## Data Cleaning
 ### College Player Data Cleaning